mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 # Diagnostic Interface

-It is possible to configure a service to run within MaxScale that will allow a user to telnet to a port on the machine and be connected to MaxScale.
+It is possible to configure a service to run within MariaDB MaxScale that will allow a user to telnet to a port on the machine and be connected to MariaDB MaxScale.
 This is configured by creating a service that uses the debugcli routing module and the telnetd protocol with an associated listener.
 The service does not require any backend databases to be configured since the router never forwards any data, it merely accepts commands and executes them, returning data to the user.

 The example below shows the configuration that is required to set-up a debug interface that listens for incoming telnet connections on port 4442.